itzmjauz/nix-config/README.md

 Configurations for my systems running nixos

+The current configuration is largely built around nightingale.
+Portability will increase whenever I get around to running a second nixos machine.

 System setup
 --------------------------
 All systems use a zfs - luks encrypted setup, and should thus be set up accordingly.
+It is loosely based on the setup described in https://nixos.org/manual/nixos/stable/ But with an encrypted root partition, with a ZFS filesystem.
+Instructions are on https://nixos.wiki/wiki/NixOS_on_ZFS for the general setup.

 Configurations
 --------------------------